maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 The [`prefect.yaml` file](./notebooks/course/prefect.yaml) includes metadata such as project (or parent folder) name, Prefect version (e.g., 3.4.6), and repository details.
 Build and push steps (e.g., Docker image creation or pushing to AWS S3) can be configured but are optional.
 In this context, only the pull step is active, which clones the repository code during deployment runs.

-After creating a prefect project, and making sure our entrypoint function has a flow decorator, we login to prefect cloud `prefect cloud login` or start an open source server `prefect server start`.
+After creating a prefect project, and making sure our entrypoint function has a flow decorator and that mlflow is running, we login to prefect cloud `prefect cloud login` or start an open source server `prefect server start` and configurate it.
 We can then start a worker that polls our work pool.
 Using the UI makes int simpler and helps with necessary code to run:
 ```sh
 prefect worker start --pool "zoompool"
 ```